vandycknick/dotfiles/README.md

 ## Linux
-Run the following script to setup your linux environment
+The setup for linux is easy just run the following script:
 ```sh
 ./setup.sh
 ```